fleetdm/fleet/handbook/product/README.md

 ### Making a request

-To make a feature request or advocate for a feature request from a customer or community member, add your request to the list in the [🎁🗣 Feature Fest agenda](https://docs.google.com/document/d/1mwu5WfdWBWwJ2C3zFDOMSUC9QCyYuKP4LssO_sIHDd0/edit#heading=h.zahrflvvks7q) and attend the next scheduled 🎁🗣 Feature Fest meeting.
+To make a feature request or advocate for a feature request from a customer or community member, [create an issue] (https://github.com/fleetdm/fleet/issues/new?assignees=&labels=~customer+request&projects=&template=feature-request.md&title=) and attend the next scheduled 🎁🗣 Feature Fest meeting.

 Requests are weighed from top to bottom while prioritizing attendee requests.
 This means that if the individual that added a feature request is not in attendance, the feature request will be discussed towards the end of the call if there's time.